High-grade, conventional near surface

 Paladin’s approach to environmental management is set out here, with further detail in our Sustainability Report.

-Local knowledge experts are already involved with ongoing environmental monitoring at the PLS project.
+Local knowledge experts are already involved with ongoing environmental monitoring at the PLS Project.
 We also employ local contractors and individuals in a variety of roles, as well as provide direct funding for locally run educational and social initiatives.

-The PLS project incorporates environmental stewardship through design to ensure the environment remains protected for future generations.
+The PLS Project incorporates environmental stewardship through design to ensure the environment remains protected for future generations.
 All environmental effects are evaluated and mitigation measures incorporated through application of the as low as reasonably achievable (ALARA) principle.

 Performance will be periodically assessed against environmental targets to inform continual improvement initiatives.
 Paladin remains committed to compliance with all regulatory requirements while advancing safe and responsible resource development for the benefit of our stakeholders.